-The helmet is a basic skateboarding helmet of Oxelo brand, bought from Decathlon.
-The greatest modification was the removal of the piece of the shell with the foam underneath to make space for the earmuffs.
-First I covered the side of the helmet with paper tape so it was easy to draw on it.
-Then I put the helmet on my head and looked for the optimal position of the muff.
-Then I marked the place for mounting hole and followed the shape of the earmuff + 15 mm.
-The shape was mirrored to the other side.
+I followed the advice of SP3OTZ.
+Cutting procedure is as follows: first I covered the side of the helmet with masking tape so it was easy to draw on it using pen.
+Then I put the helmet on in front of the mirror and determined the optimal position of the earmuffs.
+I marked spots for mounting holes and drew the shape which follows roughly the shape of the earmuff with play of 15 mm.
+The shape was mirrored on the other side.
 Then I cut the shell with the Dremel multi tool and polished the edges with sand paper: 150 then 400 grit.

 I couldn’t use original helmet straps because of the colliding earmuffs.
 Instead, I fixed 10 mm hard polyethylene tubing to go round the earmuff.
 This solution is common in other paramotor helmets.
 It’s quite rigid so it goes round the earmuff nicely.
 I cut it to proper length end then flatten the ends after having them heated up by a heat gun.
 This made them soft and easy to flatten using clamps.
 Then I drilled 5 mm holes in the flattened ends and riveted them to the helmet’s outer shell.